CookieCr2nk/TS3AudioBot-Docker/README.md

 # Usage / Parameters

-* For using this Dockerfile you need knowledge in Docker or you can contact me over Discord: CookieCr2nk#3230
+* For using this Dockerfile/Dockerimage you need knowledge in Docker.
+For Bugs please create an issue.
 * Docker Run: ```docker run -p 58913:58913 --name ts3bot -d noajoder/ts3audiobot```

 # Docker Repository

 https://hub.docker.com/r/noajoder/ts3audiobot

+# Contribution

+Feel free to make an feature request or an pull request.

 # Ressources